Detoxifying Tahini Chicken Salad

 METHOD

-For the dressing: Add all ingredients to a jar and shake vigorously until combined (make sure that lid be tight!)
-If it’s too thick, add a little water to thin - this will depend on how thick your tahini is.
+For the dressing: Add all ingredients to a jar and shake vigorously until combined (make sure the lid is tight.)
+If it’s too thick, add a little water to thin it out — this will depend on how thick your tahini is, I like the flavor of Kavala's.

-For the salad: Combine all ingredients in a large bowl.
-Add as much dressing as you would like, and stir to evenly coat.
-You want to add enough for it to be nice and moist.
+For the salad: Combine all ingredients in a large bowl and add as much dressing as you would like, adding enough for the salad to be nice and moist.
+Stir to evenly coat.
+Add salt and pepper to taste.

-You can eat it just like this, or you can throw it into a GF tortilla for a chicken salad wrap (I like cassava tortillas from siette).
-Heat the tortilla to make it more malleable, or toast it entirely and crumble into the salad (so good).
+You can eat it just like this, or you can throw it into a tortilla for a chicken salad wrap (I like cassava burrito size tortillas from Siete Foods).
+Tip: heat the tortilla to make it more malleable.
+I've also used smaller tortillas and wrapped them like soft tacos, and toasted the tortillas before crumbling it into the salad (so good).

 Enjoy!

-We are exposed to hundreds of toxins every day.
-In our food, our home, our body products, and the environment.
-We also naturally create toxins within our own bodies as byproducts of certain processes.
+We’re exposed to hundreds of toxins every day — in our food, our homes, our body products, and the environment.
+Our bodies even create some toxins naturally as byproducts of everyday processes.